 (previously Scalable Analytics with Apache Hadoop and Spark)

-The six essential trainings on the path to scalable data science pipelines nirvana–or at least a good start
+The five or so essential trainings on the path to scalable data science pipelines nirvana–or at least a good start

 Click on the training name for availability and further information.
 New trainings are always being added.
 For best results, trainings should be taken in the recommended order (shown below).
 Trainings 1 and (2&3) can be taken out of order.
 Training 4 builds on training 1 and (2&3).
 Training 5 builds-on and assumes competence with topics in Training 4, (3&2), and 1.
 Finally, Training 6 requires understanding of tools and topics in trainings 1-5.